fredrikbaberg/hassio-addons/octoprint-extended/DOCS.md

 ### Network

-By default there is access through Ingress, but no ports are exposed outside of Home Assistant.
-To have external access, for instance to a slicer, you either need to specify a port or setup a proxy.
+By default access is available through Ingress.
+For external access you need to set a port in addon settings.

 ### Slicer

-To connect an external slicer such as Cura to OctoPrint you need to expose the WebUI port.
-It is **not** possible through Ingress.
+To connect an external slicer such as Cura to OctoPrint you need to set a port for WebUI in addon settings.
+It is **not** possible to connect through Ingress.

 ### Credentials

 One user, `homeassistant`, is created with a random password on first launch.
-You can use Ingress to automatically sign in as this user.
-From there you can change password, or create another user.
-Note that if the user `homeassistant` is removed, it will be recreated on the next restart.
+This user will automatically be logged in when you access through Ingress.
+If removed, the account will be recreated on next restart.
+You are free to change the password, it will not affect access through Ingress.

 ### Updates